pforret/blog.splashing/_topic/country/unitedkingdom.md

 ---
 # United Kingdom

-The United Kingdom of Great Britain and Northern Ireland, commonly known as the United Kingdom  or Britain, is a sovereign country in north-western Europe, off the north-­western coast of the European mainland.
-The United Kingdom includes the island of Great Britain, the north-­eastern part of the island of Ireland, and many smaller islands within the British Isles.
-Northern Ireland shares a land border with the Republic of Ireland.
-Otherwise, the United Kingdom is surrounded by the Atlantic Ocean, with the North Sea to the east, the English Channel to the south and the Celtic Sea to the south-west, giving it the 12th-longest coastline in the world.
+The United Kingdom of Great Britain and Northern Ireland, commonly known as the United Kingdom  or  Britain, is a country in Europe, off the north-western coast of the continental mainland.
+It comprises England, Scotland, Wales, and Northern Ireland.
+The United Kingdom includes the island of Great Britain, the north-eastern part of the island of  Ireland, and many smaller islands within the British Isles.
+Northern Ireland shares a land border with the Republic of Ireland; otherwise, the United Kingdom  is surrounded by the Atlantic Ocean, the North Sea, the English Channel, the Celtic Sea and the  Irish Sea.
+The total area of the United Kingdom is 242,495 square kilometres, with an estimated 2020  population of more than 67 million people.The United Kingdom has evolved from a series of  annexations, unions and separations of constituent countries over several hundred years.
-The Irish Sea separates Great Britain and Ireland.

 ## Unsplash photos